GovReady/govready-q/RUNBOOK.md

 Cloud Foundry is designed for frequent release with the `cf push` API command.
 The `Makefile` with this app demonstrates how to stage prerequisite resources and push those to the new instances running the applications.

-**ToDo**
+**ToDo**:

-[ ] Harden scripted release process for repeatability [ ] Acceptance and Production releases should only occur from a centralized location (see CI/CD below) [ ] Acceptance and Production releases should be logged/published/displayed
+- [ ] Harden scripted release process for repeatability
+- [ ] Acceptance and Production releases should only occur from a centralized location (see CI/CD below)
+- [ ] Acceptance and Production releases should be logged/published/displayed

 ## <a name="availability"></a>Availability